 # Removing "b" only affects resource["b"]

-# Resources "a" and "c" unchangedData Sources
+# Resources "a" and "c" unchangedHow do data sources work in Terraform?

 # Get latest Amazon Linux AMI